U.S. House panel 'strongly' urges Uber, Lyft to take part in hearing

-WASHINGTON (Reuters) - The chairman of the U.S. House of Representatives’ Transportation and Infrastructure Committee “strongly urged” Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O) to participate in a hearing set for Wednesday on issues facing the ride hailing industry.
+WASHINGTON, Oct 14 (Reuters) - The chairman of the U.S. House of Representatives’ Transportation and Infrastructure Committee “strongly urged” Uber Technologies Inc and Lyft Inc to participate in a hearing set for Wednesday on issues facing the ride hailing industry.

 In letters to the companies’ chief executives, Representative Peter DeFazio said both companies had declined to participate at the hearing.